How to Decide Between Gas and Electric on Your Sailing Boat

 Cons:

-- Not practical without significant electrical storage and charging capacity (e.g. solar, wind, or generator)
+- Not always practical if you don't significant electrical storage and charging capacity (e.g. solar, wind, or generator).
+And you want to be using the cooker without shore-power.

 Power Management Considerations